 A Treated Effluent Farm

-In the early 1990s, Narrabri was identified as a major contributor to the algal problems in the Murray/Darling systems because this Shire (along with many other Council’s) disposed of its nitrogen and phosphorus rich treated waste water from the Narrabri sewerage plant into the river system.
+In the early 1990s, Narrabri was identified as a major contributor to the algal problems in the Murray/Darling systems because this Shire (along with many other Councils) disposed of its treated waste water (rich in nitrogen and phosphorus) from the Narrabri sewerage plant into the river system.

-Expressions of Interest for farm management in a Sharefarm arrangement were advertised.
+Expressions of Interest for farm management in a share farm arrangement were advertised.
 The schools of Narrabri submitted a proposal to take on the farm management and share the profits on a per capita basis.
-This enables the schools to secure funding without having to rely on raffles and fetes.
-The money obtained by the schools goes directly into improvements and since they began managing the farm thousands of dollars have been distributed to Narrabri Schools.
+This enables the schools to secure funding without relying on raffles and fetes.
+The money obtained by the schools goes directly into improvements and since they began managing the farm, thousands of dollars have been distributed to Narrabri schools.

 Federation Farm is not open to the public, however it may be possible to arrange a tour through the Narrabri Region Visitor Information Centre on 02 6799 6760.